“Knowledge isn’t power until it is applied.”

 How You Get Six-Pack Abs

-You can get six-pack abs by the following two steps:
+You can get six-pack abs using the following two steps:

 Reduce body fat percentage.